sexcoin-project/p2pool-sexcoin/README.md

 Running P2Pool:
 -------------------------
-Run P2Pool with the "--net litecoin" option.
+Run P2Pool with the "--net sexcoin" option.
 Run your miner program, connecting to 127.0.0.1 on port 9327.
 Forward port 9338 to the host running P2Pool.

-Litecoin's use of ports 9333 and 9332 conflicts with P2Pool running on the Bitcoin network.
-To avoid problems, add these lines to litecoin.conf and restart litecoind:
+Sexcoin's use of ports 9560 and 9561 conflicts with P2Pool running on the Sexcoin network.
+To avoid problems, add these lines to sexcoin.conf and restart sexcoind:

     rpcport=10332
     port=10333